liamgraefe/WLMS/README.md

 3. Create the DB

-3.1 Open the a terminal and navigate to the /bin directory of XAMPP:
+3.1 Open a terminal and navigate to the /bin directory of XAMPP:

     Windows: C:\xampp\mysql\bin